LOADING ...

 75 max

-Of course with that of a following,
+Of with that kind of a following,

 I started of the big time

-and hearing myself on the radio
+again and hearing on the radio

-Only was,
+thing was,

 you have to have a record in to get played on the radio

-Well there were no major talent
+Well there were no major scouts

 at the gig and try to get on radio,

-for the session myself
+for the recording session

-So way back then Social Media
+So way back then before Social

 To make a two-sided, 45 rpm record, always thought that

-who me my first real break
+who gave me my real break

-Going back home was one of the
+Going home was one of the best

-and luckiest moves I made
+and luckiest I ever made

 My didn't stop there though,

-and produced my first
+and produced my album

-But i'm a little ahead of myself
+But i'm getting a little ahead of

 Speeding down the to success here,